GoonerM466/iptvboss-support-agent/data/documents/troubleshooting/11_port_migration_database_recovery.md

 **4. THEN restore from backup**
 - Now that Pro and cloud are set up
-- Menu � Restore
-- Choose Local or Cloud
+- Settings → Restore Database → Local, Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
 - Select backup file

 ### For Manual Backup Restore

 Before reinstalling:
-1. Copy entire `IPTVBoss/backup` folder to USB or external drive
+1. Copy `IPTVBoss\db` and `IPTVBoss/backup` folder to USB or external drive from old system
 2. Copy folder to known location on new machine
-3. After Pro activation, browse to saved backup location for restore
+3. After starting IPTVBoss once and shutting down, move files to the new location.
+EG: `C:\Users\(USER)\IPTVBoss` on Windows
+4. Start Boss & reauthorize cloud: **Settings → IPTVBoss Settings**
+5. Sync all epgs: **Sources → Sync EPGs**

 ### Version Compatibility